folio-org/raml-module-builder/README.md

       String intoField, boolean allowNulls)`

-The Join occurs with the response initiating the joinOn call
+The Join occurs with the response initiating the joinOn call:

  - `withField` - the field within the response whose value / values will be used to join
  - `response` - the response to join this response with